Elon Musk wants to open a university in Austin

 Elon Musk wants to launch a university in Austin

-Elon Musk plans to launch a university in Austin, according to tax filings first reported by Bloomberg News.
+Elon Musk plans to launch a university in Austin, according to tax filings first reported by Bloomberg.

 Driving the news: The filings for the billionaire's new charity, "The Foundation," lay out Musk's plans, starting with a donation of just over $100 million to create a STEM-focused K-12 school in Austin.